All Episodes

 They won't just go away.

-That's the way the game is played.
+Because that's the way the game is played.

-Sign the wrong contract, make the wrong deal, you f yourself over and lose.
+Sign the wrong contract, make the wrong deal, you F yourself over and lose.

 Yep, 100%.